-Videos are quite prevalent on social media platforms these days.
+Videos are everywhere today, and not just on our TVs.
 With a camera on most mobile phones and laptops, videos are rapidly becoming the medium for sharing opinions, opening up about personal lives, and recording events as they are being witnessed.
-While videos live on many platforms, YouTube remains the largest video sharing platform on the internet.
+While videos live on many platforms, YouTube remains the largest video sharing platform on the internet—and of course, the source of valuable evidence for discovery and litigation.

 It goes without saying that documenting the video itself is important because that’s where the bulk of the content lives.
 However, below the video, you can find details on who uploaded it and when.
 When the link of the uploader is clicked, there’s further information about the user who uploaded the video.